 5. Do Cardio When You Wake Up

 The best time to do intense cardio is right once you wake up as your glycogen stores are during a depleted state.
 When you perform physical activity during this state, your body can look for energy however once it realizes you haven’t eaten something recently it will use as fuel, it’ll quickly turn to stored energy, and this process helps you get rid of the unhealthy fat in your body.
 Start doing low-intensity cardio on an elliptical or treadmill (or no matter piece of cardio equipment you prefer) upon waking up on an empty stomach keeping your heart rate around 140-150 beats per minute.
 (Fat-burning zone depends on age, therefore, this could take time according to your age).
 Do cardio for forty-five minutes day by day while following a strict high protein diet during a calorie deficit and watch however quickly fat starts melting off of your body!

 6. Don’t Overeat Carbohydrates

-Although the success of your fat loss programme is almost entirely dependent on your calorie intake, there’s no denying that insulin and blood sugar play an integral role in determining whether or not your body is in a fat-burning mode or fat-storing mode.
+Although the success of your fat loss program is almost entirely dependent on your calorie intake, there’s no denying that insulin and blood sugar play an integral role in determining whether or not your body is in a fat-burning mode or fat-storing mode.
 When you ingest carbohydrates, your body’s blood sugar levels increase, and once this happens your insulin levels can spike.
 When insulin levels are elevated, it’s not possible for your body to burn fat till your insulin levels have begun to move right down to normal.
 Be aware of this once dieting and use carbs only if they’re a necessity (if you want to use them) like post-workout.
-Other than that, keep your blood sugar stable, keep insulin levels low with a low/no carb diet, and you’ll stay in a very constant state of fat-burning all day long.
+Other than that, keep your blood sugar stable, keep insulin levels low with a low/no-carb diet, and you’ll stay in a very constant state of fat-burning all day long.